RubyXiang/Final_Project/README.md

 Project: finalProjectReport.pdf
 Paper: In-place MSD Radix Sort for Text Data.pdf

-Input class: read in file from given file path and put names in a list.
+Input class: read in file from given file path and put names in a list.<br>
 Hanyu class: convert Chinese to pinyin

 All resourses from the internet are noted in the code.